Louisiana Voices Educator's Guide

 Ellefson, Connie.
 Melting Pot Book of Baby Names.
 Betterway Publications, 1995.

 Lindahl, Carl, Maida Owens, and C. Renée Harvison, eds.
 Swapping Stories: Folktales from Louisiana.
 University Press of Mississippi in association with Louisiana Division of the Arts, 1997.
-Order hardbacks from the Press, 3825 Ridgewood Rd., Jackson, MS 39211, 800/737-7788, $45 plus $5 for shipping and handling for first book and $0.75 for each additional book.
-Order paperbacks from bookstores.
-A video (see Owens, Maida, below) and website are also useful for the classroom.
 Some stories are online.

 Knapp, Mary and Herbert.
 One Potato, Two Potato: The Secret Education of American Children.
 Norton, 1976.
 The authors analyze and categorize their wide-ranging collection of children's lore in a good teacher resource.

 Library of Congress.
 Folklife and Fieldwork: A Layman's Introduction to Field Techniques.
-American Folklife Center, Library of Congress, 1990, 2002.
-A basic, accessible guide to developing collection projects with sample forms.
-Earlier edition available in Spanish.
-Order from the Center, Library of Congress, Washington, DC 20540, 202/707-5510, single copies free, postage on bulk orders, or free on the Internet.
-Email folklife@loc.gov.
+American Folklife Center, Library of Congress, 2002.
+This basic, accessible guide to developing collection projects with sample forms is available online in English and Spanish. .

 Morton, Laura E., ed.
 "Toys, Games, and Play in Louisiana and the Southeast," a special edition of Louisiana Folklife Journal, Vol. XVIII, 1994.
-Available from Louisiana Folklife Center, Northwestern State University, Natchitoches, LA, $6.
+Available from Louisiana Folklife Center, Northwestern State University, Natchitoches, LA.

 Opie, Iona and Peter.
 The Lore and Language of Schoolchildren.
 Oxford University Press, 1969.
 The classic collectors offer many examples of comparative research of English and American children's lore as a teacher resource.